entrity/stackedit-computer-vision/papers-read/Computer Vision Readings/RMPE: Regional Multi-Person Pose Estimation.md

 The SPPE takes place *between* the STN and SDTN.

 The STN was developed by [18].
-The SDTN is just the inverse of the
+The SDTN is just the inverse of the STN.

+**Parallel SPPE**

+In parallel with the SPPE branch that follows STN, another SPPE branch is executed.
+The parallel SPPE branch is *not* followed by SDTN.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjcwNDQ2Mjc2LDE1NzQ0MjgxMzhdfQ==
+eyJoaXN0b3J5IjpbMTc2NjE5NDcyOCwxNTc0NDI4MTM4XX0=
 -->